My Plantiful Cooking

 You can serve these tofu egg rolls as an appetizer, side dish, or even for snacks or tea!
 They are also a great finger food for parties or potlucks, too.

-Dippings - Serve them with a side of soy sauce, ketchup, chili sauce, teriyaki sauce, or coconut aminos.
+Dippings - Serve them with a side of soy sauce, ketchup, spicy teriyaki sauce, teriyaki sauce, or coconut aminos.

 Rice dishes - They pair really well with freshly steamed rice, but you could go all out and make some Chinese fried rice.
 For a lower-carb option, cauliflower or broccoli rice are good alternatives.